ehsan55555/leaflet-challenge/README.md

     - **js/**
       - `logic.js` - The JavaScript file for handling Part 1 logic.

-#### Requirements (Part 1):
+### Part 1 Description:

+In Part 1 of the project, the following tasks were accomplished:

+- Created an interactive map using Leaflet.
-- TileLayer loads without error (20 points)
+- Loaded a TileLayer without errors.
-- Connects to geojson API using D3 without error (20 points)
+- Connected to a geojson API using D3 without errors.
-- Markers with size corresponding to earthquake magnitude (10 points)
+- Created markers with sizes corresponding to earthquake magnitudes.
-- A legend showing the depth and their corresponding color (10 points)
+- Implemented a legend displaying earthquake depths and their corresponding colors.
-- Data points scale with magnitude level (10 points)
+- Ensured that data points scaled with magnitude level.
-- Data points colors change with depth level (10 points)
+- Adjusted data point colors based on depth level.
-- Each point has a tooltip with the Magnitude, the location, and depth (10 points)
+- Added tooltips to each data point, displaying the magnitude, location, and depth.
-- All data points load in the correct locations (10 points)
+- Ensured that all data points were correctly positioned on the map.

 ## Part 2: Leaflet-Part-2